Online Optimization Algorithms in Repeated Price Competition: Equilibrium Learning and Algorithmic Collusion: Additional Experiments

-In the main part of the paper, we averaged the collusion indices of the duopolies for all demand functions.
+In the main part of the paper, we averaged the competition indices of the duopolies for all demand functions.
 Here, we provide the results for the individual demand functions.
-Figures \ref{fig:price-collusion-symmetric} and \ref{fig:price-collusion-asymmetric} display the price-collusion indices for all five games.
-We find that supra-competitive prices evolve consistently with the \textbf{UCB-T} algorithm throughout all settings, with particularly pronounced collusion in the standard demand setting (\textbf{O1}).
+Figures \ref{fig:price-collusion-symmetric} and \ref{fig:price-collusion-asymmetric} display the price-competition indices for all five games.
+We find that supra-competitive prices evolve consistently with the \textbf{UCB-T} and \textbf{UCB1} algorithms throughout all settings, with particularly pronounced cooperation in the standard demand setting (\textbf{O1}).
 Likewise, prices remain mostly competitive for the remaining algorithm combinations.